 Going back to the relationship mistakes, if you tend to be a “Dictator,” trying to control everything and everybody, much of your worry and anxiety is associated with step 5.
 Based on personal experience, when I made sure that steps 1-4 were done, that provided the strength and courage to trust God and use step 5.

-As I reflect on my life, the seed of consequences has most often grown and developed into new and better behavior.
+Reflecting on my life, the seed of consequences has often grown and developed into new and better behavior.
 The WORSE the consequence, the greater the blossom of changed behavior.
 There are also situations where the bad behavior was not changed, and the consequences were rationalized or became a “pity party.”
 Those situations, once recognized, blossomed into better behavior, but there was a long time before the seed was planted.

 What would God do?
 It is evident from God’s Word that He lets humanity experience the consequence of sin, even when it results in a person’s choice for Hell.